MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/android.md

 ---
 description: >-
   Mycroft for Android is a Community led project.
 It is a proof of concept and is not ready for general use.
 There is no .apk available.
-You will need to be familiar with [Android Studio](https://develo
 ---

 # Android